Happy Fall Semester Students!

 Graduate School Applications

 If you are a junior/senior undergraduate now is the time to prepare for graduate school applications.
 I am strong believer that if you are going to graduate school, especially in a STEM field you should go to school for free.
 Yes, Free!
 I learned that from The National GEM Consortium GRAD Lab.
 There are many opportunities out there for aspiring scientists.
 And there are even more opportunities out there for minorities and women in science.
 Visit your diversity office or departmental office to find out more information.
-Let me know if you want a more detailed post about scholarships and graduate school.

 Study Abroad Opportunities